j-baillie/Ec2ListSpitOut/readme.md

 ## <u>Requirements</u>
-* To do either of the below options you need of course to have Go installed:
+* To do either the CLI Usage or Build an exe options below you need of course to have Go installed:
 [Install Go](https://go.dev/doc/install)
 * Credentials block already configured through the AWS CLI.
 Such credentials blocks typically look like this;
 ~~~